 When you book a trip with your Amex Gold, you’ll automatically qualify for trip delay coverage – reimbursement of up to $300 for out-of-pocket expenses if your trip is delayed for 12 hours or more – as well as baggage insurance of up to $500 for you and certain family members (though “high risk” items like electronics and jewelry have a maximum coverage of $250).

 However, if you’re particularly interested in travel protections, there are better options: travel-focused cards like the Chase Sapphire Preferred, Chase Sapphire Reserve®, and the American Express Platinum Card all offer more comprehensive benefits, including trip cancellation coverage.

 All American Express cardmembers are eligible for complimentary ShopRunner membership, which gives you free two-day shipping at 90+ online shopping websites.
+Enrollment is required.

 American Express partners with various companies and brands to offer exclusive targeted deals for Amex cardholders.
 Typically these will offer either a statement credit or bonus Membership Rewards points for a purchase at a particular store: for example, $10 back or 1,000 Membership Rewards bonus points when you spend $50 or more.
 You’ll also often see offers for extra points per dollar spent at a particular store.
 While it’s hard to predict the value of the offers you’ll receive, in some cases, they can be a great deal.

 You won’t be able to receive a welcome offer for this card if you have ever had an Amex Gold Card or its predecessor, the American Express Premier Rewards Gold Card.
 Additionally, some people have been advised they are ineligible for a welcome offer based on their account history with Amex.